-$$NDVI{year} = \beta_0 + \log(P{year})\beta_1 + \log(P{year-1})\beta_2$$ where NDVI is the yearly averaged NDVI, P is the annual precipitation sum, T avg is the annual mean temperature, T max is the annual maximum temperature, and β{0-6} are coefficients of the log-linear model.
-We used the annual climate indices of two years, the current year, and the previous year, to account for the climate lag that may influence the vegetation development.
-A stepwise model selection procedure was applied for each of the 25 land use classes, selecting the best combination of variables from Eq.
-(31) with the lowest AIC (Akaike information criterion) in R (version 3.4.0), using the stepAIC algorithm from the MASS package (Venables and Ripley, 2002).
+Where NDVI is the yearly-averaged NDVI, P the annual precipitation sum, Tavg the annual mean temperature, Tmax the annual maximum temperature, and $\beta{0-6}$ coefficients of the log-linear model.
+We used the annual climate indices of two years, the current year and the previous year, to account for the climate lag that may influence the vegetation development.
+A stepwise model selection procedure was applied for each of the 25 landuse classes, selecting the best combination of variables from Eq.
+31 with the lowest AIC (Akaike Information Criterion) in R (version 3.4.0), using the stepAIC algorithm from the MASS package (Venables and Ripley, 2002).